nlesc-nano/ceiba/README.rst

 ###############
 insilico-server
 ###############

-This web service provides an interface to store and retrieve data from a database, without the manual intervention of the researcher.
+This web service provides an interface to retrieve and store simulation data, without the user's manual intervention.
 See `documentation <https://insilico-server.readthedocs.io/en/latest/>`_.

 Installation
 ------------